Renewable energy development and biodiversity protection can go hand in hand.

 From vision to impact

-Better Energy’s new initiative for greater biodiversity will be first rolled out as a pilot project in the Blangslev solar plant in Denmark.
-The landscaping of Blangslev to support greater biodiversity is carefully planned in context of the surroundings.
-After a thorough local environmental study, eight distinct biodiversity ’points of impact’ will be incorporated in the solar plant site to ensure nature has good opportunities to spread and thrive over the years.
+Better Energy’s new initiative for greater biodiversity was rolled out as a pilot project in the Blangslev solar plant in Denmark.
+The landscaping of Blangslev to support greater biodiversity was carefully planned in context of the surroundings.
+After a thorough local environmental study, seven distinct biodiversity ’points of impact’ were incorporated in the solar plant site to ensure nature has good opportunities to spread and thrive over the years.

 1. The fruit grove

 2. The overlook

-Excess topsoil from other areas is moved here to create a small hill – an overlook of the solar plant and the surrounding countryside.
-Tables and benches will be placed on the lookout, creating a meeting place with a view.
+A small hill was made to create an overlook of the solar plant and the surrounding countryside.
 Piling up large stones on the sunny southern slope of the hill creates a warm microhabitat for cold-blooded animals, insects and plants that thrive in the heat.
+Shrubs and trees of hardy species are scattered throughout the area.

 3. The lowland